visionmedia/masteringnode/chapters/modules.md

     exports.min = function min(a, b) { return a < b ? a : b }
     exports.max = function max(a, b) { return a > b ? a : b }

-First lets create the module that will actually be doing the ejs to JavaScript compilation.
+First let's create the module that will actually be doing the ejs to JavaScript compilation.
 In this example it is located at _./compiler/extended.js_, and exports a single method named `compile()`.
 This method accepts a string, which is the raw contents of what node is requiring, transformed to vanilla JavaScript via regular expressions.

     exports.compile = function(str){